adambreland/cpp-simple_bazel_cpp_toolchain/README.markdown

 ### Notable Bazel features which are not supported
 * The toolchain does not vary compilation and linking options for the standard Bazel compilation modes: `dbg`, `fastbuild`, and `opt`.
-If such behavior is desired, it can be implemented by specifying the desired compilation mode and using instances of the `--copt` and `--linkopt` command line build options.
+If such behavior is desired, it can be implemented without modifying the toolchain by specifying the desired compilation mode and using instances of the `--copt` and `--linkopt` command line build options.

 ## Using the toolchain
-The toolchain is intended to be used with [platforms](https://docs.bazel.build/versions/master/platforms-intro.html).
+The toolchain is configured to be used with [platforms](https://docs.bazel.build/versions/master/platforms-intro.html).
 Toolchain resolution which uses platforms only occurs for C++ rules when the following `build` flag is enabled: